zoesimmons/hs-kitten-wheelbarrow-philly-springside-chestn-f924/README.md

 Lastly, you need to save your code to GitHub and mark this lab as done in Learn by entering in Nitrous, in terminal `learn submit`.

-<a href='https://learn.co/lessons/hs-kitten-wheelbarrow' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-kitten-wheelbarrow' title='CSS Kitten Wheelbarrow'>CSS Kitten Wheelbarrow</a> on Learn.co and start learning to code for free.</p>